survivejs/webpack-book/manuscript/appendices/02_hmr.md

 The message tells that even though the HMR interface notified the client portion of the code of a hot update, nothing was done about it and this is something to fix next.

-T> The setup assumes you have enabled `optimization.namedModules`.
+T> The setup assumes you have set `optimization.moduleIds = 'named'`.
 If you run webpack in `development` mode, it will be on by default.

 W> You should **not** enable HMR for your production configuration.
 It likely works, but it makes your bundles larger than they should be.